Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

     .ToDictionary(k => k.Key.ToString(), e => e.Count);
 ```

-But in LiteDB is implemented using their query language(for speed):
+But in LiteDB it is implemented using their query language(for speed):

 ```csharp
 var letterCounts = users